 For example sake, let’s say we’re targeting the key term “estate agent in London”.

-STEP ONE, WHO IS RANKING WELL FOR THIS TERM CURRENTLY?
+WHO IS RANKING WELL FOR THIS TERM CURRENTLY?

 This is easy.
 Go to https://neilpatel.com/ubersuggest/ and type in the key word